IGCyukira/i0c.cc/README.md

-Universal redirect runtime for fetch-compatible edge platforms (Cloudflare Workers, Vercel Edge Functions, Deno Deploy).
+Universal redirect runtime for fetch-compatible edge platforms (Cloudflare Workers, Vercel Edge Functions).
 It enforces HTTPS, serves a favicon, and applies redirect or proxy rules defined in a remote redirects.json file.

 ```
 i0c.cc/